A/PROFESSOR JULIE MILLER BA, MD, FRACS Specialist Endocrine Surgeon

 - You may need a blood test or ECG prior to surgery.

-- After discharge, you are not permitted to:
+- On the day of discharge, you are not permitted to:

 - Drive a Car nor operate power equipment.